 On board the same ship was Harry Pickett, Best Man for Jack Oven’s wedding.
 Miraculously Pickett was one of the few survivors picked up by the Americans 4 days after ‘Rakuyo’ was torpedoed.

 Skinner lost his life after their ship was torpedoed and sank in the South China Sea12 Sep 1944.
 He was 40 years old.

 WX7709 FOGARTY, Cyril Alban Lance Corporal

 Cyril Fogarty farmed at Mollerin.
-He was a keen football player for Koorda and competed in Rifle Shooting.
+He was a keen football player for Koorda, including captaining the team and competed in Rifle Shooting.

 Fogarty left Singapore with ‘A’ Force Burma with Skinner and Harry Pickett.

 raid 15 June 1945.
 His name was included on a list of wounded cabled from the Red Cross Committee Geneva via Japan.

 He was recovered from Thailand at the end of the war.